 There was a period in my life when I used to spend hours practicing in the weekend and not practicing anything during the week.
 I was still learning new things and getting better, but the pace was much slower than it would have been if I had split that time equally along the week.

 This may not always be easy since on some days you’re less busy than others.
 The best way to go around this is to practice as much as possible on those days you are not busy but practice at least a little (even just 5 minutes if you really don’t have time) every day.

-Having a positive mindset while practising, and not committing the mistakes mentioned above will not only make your practice more fun but you’ll also find yourself practising more and being more efficient during your practice time.
+Having a positive mindset while practicing, and not committing the mistakes mentioned above will not only make your guitar practicing more fun but you’ll also find yourself practicing more and being more efficient during your practice time.

 You may consider giving a donation, by which you will be helping a songwriter achieve his dreams.
 Each contribution, no matter how small, will make a difference.